huijing/huijing.github.io/_drafts/how-well-do-you-know-display.md

 We can't talk about *display* without mentioning something called a [box tree](https://drafts.csswg.org/css-display/#box-tree).
 Basically the browser parses CSS and renders it by generating a box tree, which represents the formatting structure of the rendered document.
 The *display* property defines the box's display type.

 The topic of how browsers render stuff on the screen is a really fascinating one and I highly suggest reading [How Browsers Work: Behind the scenes of modern web browsers](http://www.html5rocks.com/en/tutorials/internals/howbrowserswork/) by [Talia Garsiel](http://taligarsiel.com/).
+Another must-read is [Evolution of CSS Layout: 1990s to the Future](http://fantasai.inkedblade.net/weblog/2012/css-layout-evolution/) by [Fantasai](http://fantasai.inkedblade.net/), who works on CSS specifications at W3C.
+It's actually a talk she gave at the [Emerging Technologies for the Enterprise](http://2016.phillyemergingtech.com/2012/) conference, but there's a full transcript if video is not your thing.

 ## Those we know quite well already